-As popular as the iPhone is, Android is still the most popular mobile software ecosystem globally — and in the Android world, one name stands tall above the rest: Samsung.
-The first Samsung Galaxy smartphone launched in 2009, and since then, this Korean tech titan has largely remained at the top of the Android heap (increased competition from companies like Google notwithstanding).
+If you’re shopping for a new smartphone, Android is still the best-selling mobile ecosystem globally, despite the iPhone ‘s popularity.
+Samsung has stood tall above the rest in the Android world for years.
+The first Samsung Galaxy smartphone launched in 2009.
+Since then, this Korean tech titan has largely remained at the top of the Android heap (increased competition from companies like Google notwithstanding).

 The flagship Galaxy devices are currently in their 11th generation with the new Samsung Galaxy S20 line being rolled out earlier this year, while the Note series is still going strong.
 Samsung is also bringing back the flip phone with unique new designs like the Galaxy Z Flip.
 But no matter what sort of Galaxy smartphone deals you’re after, there are always bargains to be found, and we’ve got them right here: Below, we’ve rounded up all the best Samsung Galaxy deals on current- and last-gen devices that can save you some serious cash.